SEVEN STEPS TO THE REST OF GOD

 “At that day” is speaking of the day when we are crucified with Christ and the life that we are living actually is the Life of Jesus.
 The Lord alone shall be exalted in that day.
 Then will all the trust and joy of Isaiah, Chapter 12 be true in us.
 Then will we be at rest in Christ in God.

-Notice the expression: “for the Lord Jehovah is my strength and my song, he also is become my salvation.”
-This parallels Jesus’ promise, “because I live, ye shall live also.”
+Notice the expression: “For YAH, the LORD, is my strength and song; He also has become my salvation.”
+This parallels Jesus’ promise, “because I live, you shall live also.”

 Speaking of the “water out of the wells of salvation,” the Lord Jesus, while He was observing the celebration of the feast of Tabernacles in Jerusalem, said: